-In its Petition to Intervene, filed on October 23, 2015, the Consumer Advocate seeks to intervene in the docket pursuant to Tenn.
+In its Petition to Intervene, filed on January 8, 2016, the Consumer Advocate seeks to intervene in the docket pursuant to Tenn.
 Code Ann. § 65-4-118, which qualifies the Consumer Advocate to represent the interests of Tennessee consumers of public utility services in proceedings before the Authority.
-The Consumer Advocate asserts that the interests of consumers may be adversely affected by the proposed base rate increase and anticipated Variable Cost Rider.
-As such, it seeks to intervene in these proceedings to represent the interests of Kingsport consumers.
+The Consumer Advocate asserts that the interests of consumers may be adversely affected by the proposed base rate increase and revenue neutral rate adjustments.
+As such, it seeks to intervene in these proceedings to represent the interests of Tennessee consumers.
 In conclusion, the Consumer Advocate states that only by participating in this proceeding can it work to adequately protect the interests of consumers.
-During the Status Conference, Kingsport stated that it had no objection to the Consumer Advocate's intervention into these proceedings.
+Kingsport has indicated that it does not oppose the Consumer Advocate's intervention in these proceedings.